jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 2. Turn the vehicle off.

-3. Separate the battery and control housing subsection from the fin housing subsection.
+3. Separate the battery and control housing subsection from the fin housing subsection as described here: https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Test-1.md#procedure-separate-sections
-<xref> See “Section Separating Procedure” on page 55.

 4. Slide the battery chassis out of the housing.